 The users behind these searches have similar or the same intent, and a keyword-based approach will fail to provide the most relevant results for these searches that are looking for the same information.

-We trained Google’s BERT to better understand what a customer is really looking for.
-This means that, unlike keyword-based systems, Answers knows that someone searching “send back shoes” is looking to kick off a return process, and that someone asking about a “dislocated shoulder” probably needs an orthopedist.
+We trained Google's BERT to better understand what a customer is really looking for.
+This means that, unlike keyword-based systems, Search knows that someone searching "send back shoes" is looking to kick off a return process, and that someone asking about a "dislocated shoulder" probably needs an orthopedist.

 These vectors have 768 dimensions—which is impossible for us to wrap our heads around—but you can visualize the process in two dimensions here: